-- Click on a cell to enter edit mode.
-Control-click the cell and select Filter -> Field xxx Value from the pop-up menu to filter documents by the current value of the selected field. - You can also customize your filter in a more complicated way by clicking Y from the toolbar.
+- Right-click a cell and select Filter -> Field xxx Value from the pop-up menu to filter documents by the current value of the selected field. - The Custom Filter dialog is provided for quick building a simple filter.
+Just simply right-click the grid and select Filter -> Custom Filter from the pop-up menu.
+Enter a projection or a query likes: { field1: <value>, field2: <value> ... }. - You can also customize your filter in a more complicated way by right-clicking a field and selecting Filter -> Y Filter from the pop-up menu or clicking Y Filter from the toolbar.
 The Filter Wizard becomes visible at the top of the grid, where you can see the active filtering condition and easily enable or disable it by clicking a check box at the left.